Mjsmsundari/SAR_imaging_framework/README.md

 # SAR_imaging_framework

-This software allows users to simulates SAR images of submarine wakes, facilitating the creation of synthetic SAR dataset.
+This software allows users to generate SAR images of submarine wakes, facilitating the creation of synthetic SAR dataset.

+#  Project description:

+1. This software simulates the SAR images of submarine wakes in Indian Ocean region and Mediterranean Sea.
+2. Then, the wake patterns of three Indian classes submarines can be generated with the operating speeds of 30, 25, 20, 15, 10, and 5 Knots and at diving depths of 10, 20, and 30 meters.
+3. Users can export final SAR image files using the export facility.